 Knowing your collaboration style helps you to better:

-A note on virtual collaboration in unprecedented times
+A note on virtual collaboration

 They say that when it comes to communication, 7% comes from spoken words, 38% from tone of voice, and (a whopping!)
 55% from body language.1

-As you can probably imagine, there’s a lot that goes unsaid when we’re collaborating with folks across a screen.
+As you can probably imagine, there’s a lot that goes unsaid when we’re collaborating with folks across a video meeting.
 Without the context of the environment or the ability to note hand gestures or subtle facial expressions (ever been on a virtual call with 10 participants?
 Yeah, the faces get pretty small), we can feel lost when it comes to truly understanding one another.

 Starting a project with new peers without having initially met face-to-face can be testing when it comes to trust and relationship building.
 The loss of the handshake is also the loss of an opportunity to feel connected.